Northern Patrol (film)

 Northern Patrol is a 1953 American Northern film directed by Rex Bailey and starring Kirby Grant, Marian Carr and William Phipps.
 The film was the ninth in a series of ten films featuring Kirby Grant as a Canadian Mountie.

+Plot

+Corporal Rod Webb and his dog Chinook reach a cabin and find a hanged man inside.
+The corporal believes it is murder and not suicide, and he follows a trail that leads to killers looking for treasure hidden in a Native burial ground.
+The corporal is helped by both a Native girl the murdered man’s sister.